bmingles/dh-in-vscode/README.md

 1. Start a DH core server at http://localhost:1000
 2. Open a DH Python script in vscode
-3. Click the `Deephaven: Run` button in the top right of the editor
+3. Click the caret on the `Run` button in the top right of the editor and select `Run Deephaven File`

    ![Deephaven: Run](docs/run.png)

+Note that `vscode` will remember your selection so you can just click the `run` button (play icon) the next time.

 ### Run a selection

 1. Select text to run
-2. Should see new button appear in top right
+2. Click the caret on the `Run` button in the top right of the editor and select `Run Deephaven Selected Lines`

    ![Deephaven: Run Selection](docs/run-selection.png)

+Note that `vscode` will remember your selection so you can just click the `run` button (play icon) the next time.

 ## Code Snippets